SundayLab/robot_ddpg/README.md

 In order to work you need a websocket server that spreads all incoming messages.

+### Dependencies

+If you want to see the agent performing in the usecase i build it for you need the following software..

+1: TBA
+2: TBA

 ### Installing

 You do need a small number of libraries.